ttcassid/ttcassid.github.io/_pages/applications.md

 The application for my industrial position only required a cover letter [link](https://ttcassid.github.io/files/Application_Materials/Pfizer_Cover_Letter.pdf)

 In 2021, I applied to 19 tenure track positions, 10 at primary undergraduate institutions and 9 at research institutions, starting late in the application cycle.
 I had 5 interviews and received 2 offers.
+I withdrew from 3 interviews to take my current position.
 I only interviewed at Mathematical Biology specific positions.
-I withdrew from 3 searches to take my current position.

 2021 Research statement: [link](https://ttcassid.github.io/files/Application_Materials/ResearchStatement_2021_V1.pdf)